EDIpack/EDIpack2.0/doc/dependencies.rst

 Dependencies
 #########################

-The `EDIpack2.0` library requires just two additional software to be
+The `EDIpack` library requires just two additional software to be
 installed:

 * SciFortran_: an open-source Fortran library to support mathematical